DeepikaRajasundar/Devops_project_reactapp/README.md

 # Dockerizing React App with NGINX and Kubernetes Deployment using Helm
-This project demonstrates how to Dockerize a React app with NGINX, and deploy it on Kubernetes using Minikube.
+This project demonstrates how to Dockerize a React app with NGINX, and deploy it on Kubernetes using Helm Chart.
 Follow these steps to build the Docker image, create a Kubernetes Deployment, expose it as a service, and access the application through Minikube.

 ## Prerequisites
 + `Docker` installed on your machine.